Quick Summary

 The Shimla Agreement is vital for UPSC preparation, highlighting post-independence history and international relations.
 Signed on July 2, 1972, by Indira Gandhi and Zulfikar Ali Bhutto, it followed the Indo-Pakistani War of 1971 and aimed to resolve disputes through bilateralism.
 Key points include the sanctity of the Line of Control (LoC) in Kashmir, troop withdrawal to pre-war positions, and commitments to peaceful relations.
 This accord, crucial for South Asian geopolitics, was signed at Barnes Court (Raj Bhavan), Shimla, underscoring India’s diplomatic strategies.
 It remains integral to understanding the Shimla Agreement UPSC context.

-The Shimla Agreement, signed on July 2, 1972, by Indira Gandhi (India) and Zulfikar Ali Bhutto (Pakistan), followed the Indo-Pakistani War of 1971.
-It emphasized bilateralism, respect for the Line of Control, troop withdrawal, and peace commitments, reshaping India-Pakistan relations.
+The Shimla Agreement, signed on July 2, 1972, by Indira Gandhi of India and Zulfikar Ali Bhutto of Pakistan, aimed to secure peace after the 1971 war.
+It focused on resolving issues bilaterally, respecting the Line of Control, withdrawing troops, and building stable India-Pakistan relations.

 The Shimla Agreement was signed on July 2, 1972, by Indira Gandhi (India) and Zulfikar Ali Bhutto (Pakistan) in Shimla, Himachal Pradesh.